Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 Uncoordinated disclosures that put proof-of-concept code for unpatched vulnerabilities into the hands of bad actors are never justifiable and have real-world consequences.
 Our security teams across the company work tirelessly tracking threat actors who look for weaknesses just like these to attack Microsoft and our customers.
 Our Digital Crimes Unit will continue bringing cases against these actors and those that enable their criminal activity – coordinating as needed with law enforcement around the world.

-But the tone, the comments about “unnecessary risk,” and the mention of the work needed to patch dangerous vulnerabilities, are perhaps surprising.
+The tone, the comments about “unnecessary risk,” the mention of the work needed to patch dangerous vulnerabilities, and the legal finger-wagging here, are perhaps surprising.

-After all, security holes need mitigating and patching quickly regardless of how they’re disclosed, and Microsoft itself happily continues to host many GitHub projects that directly assist with new attacks.
+After all, security holes need mitigating and patching quickly regardless of how they’re disclosed, and Microsoft itself happily continues to host many GitHub projects that threat actors can use to mount attacks, thereby “enabling criminal activity,” albeit that other researchers tend to avoid the sort of public venom shown by N. Eclipse.

 At the time of writing [2026-05-30T14:00:00Z], the latest words so far in this increasingly ugly battle are from N. Eclipse, in a blog post captioned by the tasteless pun “announcing bitskrieg“: